jzav/universal-browser-manager/docs/search/groups.md

 `b url:{firefox add-on "universal browser manager"}` shows bookmarks whose URL contains "firefox" OR "add-on" OR multiple-word phrase "universal browser manager".

 Note: AND and OR groups cannot currently be nested.
-For example, `(url:(github issues) {folder:work accessed:yesterday})` is not supported.
+For example, `t (url:(github issues) {folder:work accessed:yesterday})` is not supported.

 See [Search](../search.md) for the complete search syntax reference.